Vixurunt/BookPath/README.md

 Run the following command to start all necessary services:
 ```
 python3 startup.py --all-api
+#For Windows sys，it should be python startup.py --all-api
 ```

 #### Step 2: Launch the Frontend
 After all services have started, open a new terminal and run:
 ```
 python3 ui_gradio.py
+#For Windows sys，it should be python ui_gradio.py
 ```
 You should see the following output:
 ```